chanukyasds/pg_extensions/README.md

 This repo contains multiple extensions releated to PostgreSQL.

-All written in C language with the help of Postgres Header files, Macros and data types.
+All written in C language with the help of PostgreSQL Header files, Macros and data types.

 # Aggregates